 “Mathematics in Singapore is not about knowing everything.
 It’s about thinking like a mathematician”, said Andreas Schleicher, head of the OECD’s education assessment program.

 Supporters of Singapore math credit the Singaporean methods of instruction and curriculum for its students’ success.
-The Singaporean curriculum, which the country’s Ministry of Education created, generally focuses on fewer topics but in greater depth.
-While traditional math teaches use many concepts over the course of a year at a relatively quick speed, Singapore math focuses on children not just learning but also truly mastering a limited number of concepts each school year.
+The country’s Ministry of Education created the Singaporean curriculum, which generally focuses on fewer topics but in greater depth.
+While traditional math teachers use many concepts over the course of a year at a relatively quick speed, Singapore math focuses on children learning and mastering a limited number of concepts each school year.
 The goal is for children to perform well because they understand the material on a deeper level; they are not just learning it for the test.

-Singapore curriculum is more stripped down at primary level than in many western countries, covering fewer topics but doing so in far greater depth.
-Under this mastery approach, students learn a specific concept before moving on to more complex ideas, in a rigidly linear progression.
+Singapore’s curriculum is more stripped down at the primary level than in many western countries, covering fewer topics but doing so in far greater depth.
+Under this mastery approach, students learn a specific concept before moving on to more complex ideas in a rigidly linear progression.

 #2.
 Visual learning

 One of the defining features of Singapore Math is visualization.
 Many traditional Math teaching methods use a concrete-abstract approach.
 But Singapore, on the other hand, introduces a middle step called the “pictorial” phase — a bridge between concrete and abstract.

 ‘The concrete, pictorial, and abstract (CPA) method, based on the work of American psychologist Jerome Bruner, underscores real-world application of math: ideas are broken down into small steps, using real-life objects such as cubes and beads to illustrate a point, before moving on to drawings and then move on to abstract equations.
 Don Le, Everest Education co-founder, shared “CPA helps students to develop a deeper understanding of math that goes beyond simple calculation.
 It allows students to understand “why” math is the way that it is and not just “how.”